aijaz/FlaskCeleryDocker/README.md

    1. Any request with the `/flask` URL prefix is proxied to the `flask` container
 2. The `flask` container hosts the [Flask](https://flask.palletsprojects.com/en/2.1.x/) app.
 This is done via the [gunicorn HTTP server](https://gunicorn.org/).
 3. The `rabbitmq` container runs [RabbitMQ](https://www.rabbitmq.com/) which is used as Celery's broker.
 4. The `celery` container runs a [Celery](https://docs.celeryq.dev/) worker.
-One key point of this demo is that once can launch additional celery containers to speed up processing of the queue.
+One key point of this demo is that one can launch additional celery containers to speed up processing of the queue.

 ### The container network